v1k45/v1k45.github.io/content/modern-django-part-2.md

 }
 ```

-Now all these dispatch actions are accessible in side a component using `this.props`.
+Now all these dispatch actions are accessible inside a component using `this.props`.

 ##### Building UI elements to dispatch actions